 Purpose-made space for creative work

-Everything about the district is designed to help creative businesses thrive.
-That includes permanent buildings to provide security and certainty, plus flexible leases to enable businesses to grow or shrink in one place.
-Our work spaces are naturally ventilated with huge north-light windows.
-There are options from co-working space to clean studios and dirty workshops, along with a photographic studio and places to eat and do sport for all to share.
+Everything about the district is designed to help creative businesses thrive: permanent buildings to provide security and certainty, with flexible leases to enable businesses to grow in one place.
+There are options from co-working space to clean studios and dirty workshops, along with places to eat and excercise for all to share.

 The services creatives really need